Stephen Yagman: Legal career

 Yagman's legal career began before he graduated, as an attorney-intern with the New York City Legal Aid Society.
 Yagman was mentored by former N.Y.
-City Legal Aid Society director Martin Erdmann, attorney Charles Garry, house counsel to the Black Panther Party, and former U.S. Attorney General, Ramsey Clark.
+City Legal Aid Society director Martin Erdmann, attorney Charles Garry, house counsel to the Black Panther Party, and U.S. Attorney General Ramsey Clark.
 After graduating law school, he was appointed by New York State Attorney General Louis J. Lefkowitz to the office of the New York State Attorney General as a Special Assistant Attorney General, assigned as an Assistant Special Prosecutor for Nursing Homes, in the Manhattan office of the Special State Prosecutor for Nursing Homes.

 In 1986, Yagman successfully challenged a proposed nationwide suspension of federal jury trials due to budget shortfalls, in Armster v.
 U.S. Dist.
 Ct., 792 F.2d 1423 (9th Cir.
 1986).
 In a unanimous opinion in a related proceeding, Armster v.
 U.S. Dist.
 Ct, 817 F.2d 480 (9th Cir.
 1987), Judge Stephen R. Reinhardt said, "Yagman's vigilance in the protection of his clients' constitutional rights served all citizens.
 His fortitude and tenacity in the service of his civil rights clients exemplifies the highest traditions of the bar."

+Praise for Yagman from the bench has not been universal; the federal Ninth Circuit Court of Appeals has twice sanctioned him.
+In a 1986 per curiam opinion, the panel found Yagman's three-and-a-half-page brief in the case "fails to meet the requirements of a minimally acceptable appeal."
+Among its failings were an exceedingly superficial statement of the facts in the case ("It does not even tell us who won or how"), failure to use a tan cover as required by court rules, photocopying a page in a way that made it difficult to read, and a poorly-written legal argument that nevertheless was "irresponsibly frivolous".
+Concluding that "Yagman's wholesale disregard of the rules of appellate procedure — and those of common sense — makes it impossible for us or opposing counsel to deal with the merits of appellant's contentions", the panel assessed the respondent's fees and double costs to Yagman.
+In a case the following year another per curiam Ninth Circuit panel noted that Yagman's brief in another case demonstrated awareness that the allegation of frivolousness he made about the respondents in the instant case was itself frivolous and again assessed him costs.

 In January 2002, Yagman brought the first case seeking habeas corpus relief for Guantanamo Bay detainees, Coalition of Clergy, Lawyers & Professors v.
 George Walker Bush & Donald Rumsfeld, 310 F.3d 1153 (9th Cir.
 2002).

-In December 2003, he won the first case in which it was declared that Guantanamo detainees were entitled to seek habeas corpus relief in United States courts.
+On December 18, 2003, Yagman won the first case in which it was declared that Guantanamo detainees were entitled to seek habeas corpus relief in United States courts.
+Gherebi v.
+Bush & Rumsfeld, 374 F.3d 727 (9th Cir.
+2004).